openlabs/nereid-rest/README.rst

 ================    ===============================================

-To get a specific record from a model:
+To request a specific record from a model:

 ================    ===============================================